 Chloroplast movement - Light conditions have been shown to induce the movement of chloroplasts in a cell.
 In conditions where the amount of light available is low (low light conditions) chloroplasts move to and accumulate along the cell wall so that they are perpendicular to the incident rays.

 When the amount of light is too high, they have been shown to move to regions of the cell so that they are not overly exposed.
-The capacity of chloroplasts to move (they are moved by specific structural proteins) within the cell is made possible by the fact that the elongated shape of palisade cells provide sufficient room for them to move and adjust their position with changes in light intensity.
+The capacity of chloroplasts to move (moved by specific structural proteins) within the cell is made possible by the fact that the elongated shape of palisade cells provide sufficient room for them to move and adjust their position with changes in light intensity.

 Large vacuole - Although the shape of palisade cells allows them to move when need be, the large vacuole located at the central part of the cell restricts chloroplasts to the area along the cell membrane.
 This ensures that light easily reaches the chloroplasts for photosynthesis to take place.